WeirdConstructor/HexoSynth/README.md

 HexoTK took longer than anticipated, but provides all required features now.
 All development currently takes place on the "hexosynth\_2022" branch.
 As of 2022-06-30 a raw skeleton of the original functionality is done.
-There is still more than 2-3 months until we are on the same feature level as HexoSynth was in 2021.
+There is still probably more than 3-4 months until we are on the same feature level as HexoSynth was in 2021.

 The "master" branch is still the state from 2021.